-Constructed to protect the shores of the Western United States against a Pacific attack, after World War II the massive build-ups were deemed to be no longer necessary.
-Over time, they began to crumble and fall, but their history still remained.
+Constructed to protect the shores of the Western United States against a Pacific attack, the massive build-ups were deemed no longer necessary after World War II.
+Over time, they began to crumble and fall, but their history remained.

-Fort Casey, when active, was part of a group of forts that were called the “Triangle of Fire.” what makes Fort Casey unique, however, when compared to the other two forts in the triangle is that the fort itself is being restored.
+Fort Casey, when active, was part of a group of forts called the “Triangle of Fire.” what makes Fort Casey unique, however, compared to the other two forts in the triangle, is that the fort itself is being restored.

 What Makes Fort Casey Special?

-For just $10, you get all-day access to this nearly 500-acre park and the other state parks that are on Whidbey Island.
-If you’re planning an extended stay, a $30 annual pass allows you unlimited access to all of Washington’s state parks.
+For just $10, you get all-day access to this nearly 500-acre park and the other state parks on Whidbey Island.
+If you plan an extended stay, a $30 annual pass allows unlimited access to all of Washington’s state parks.

-The first thing you’ll notice when you come into Fort Casey is the expansive parade grounds.
+The expansive parade grounds are the first thing you’ll notice when you come into Fort Casey.
 Even in the depths of winter, the lawn is green, lush, and inviting.
 Go ahead – let the kids find a hill and let them have a great time!

-You can explore numerous storage facilities, and underground bunkers, and even take a walk down to the nearly 11,000 feet of rugged saltwater shoreline to search for hermit crabs if the tide is out a little bit!
+You can explore numerous storage facilities and underground bunkers and even walk down to the nearly 11,000 feet of rugged saltwater shoreline to search for hermit crabs if the tide is out!

 A Clear Day Brings Forth Nature’s Majesty!

-The Cascade Mountains are to the east, where Mount Baker proudly stands tall in snow-capped brilliance for much of the year.
-To the southwest are the Olympics and the Admiralty Inlet, which is the passageway between Puget Sound and the Strait of Juan de Fuca.
+The Cascade Mountains are to the east, where Mount Baker stands tall in snow-capped brilliance for much of the year.
+The Olympics and the Admiralty Inlet are to the southwest, the passageway between Puget Sound and the Strait of Juan de Fuca.

 If you’re visiting during a beautiful day in the Summer, from late May to September 1, volunteers with the local Fort Casey Battalion also offer guided tours of the two 10-inch and two 3-inch historic guns that are proudly on display.

-The Inlet is a major shipping channel as many cargo ships are either headed into Seattle or are leaving for the open Pacific waters.
-You’ll also see many Navy and Coast Guard ships in the area and if you’re lucky, a submarine with a full civilian escort will churn through the waters!
+The Inlet is a major shipping channel as many cargo ships are headed into Seattle or leaving for the open Pacific waters.
+You’ll also see many Navy and Coast Guard ships in the area and if you’re lucky, a submarine with a whole civilian escort will churn through the waters!

 How do I get to Fort Casey?

-The other places to go are as follows: – The reconstructed fort on Whidbey Island, Washington, where visitors must take a boat.
+The other places to go are: – The reconstructed fort on Whidbey Island, Washington, where visitors must take a boat.
 The best approach to get to the park from Seattle is by ferry across the Puget River to Port Townsend.

-You can take a ferry from Mukilteo to Clinton and then drive about 10 minutes to this historical state park.
-If you’re coming from Whidbey Island, take the Keystone-Port Townsend Ferry and then drive northeast for around 40 minutes.
+You can take a ferry from Mukilteo to Clinton and drive about 10 minutes to this historic state park.
+If you’re coming from Whidbey Island, take the Keystone-Port Townsend Ferry and drive northeast for around 40 minutes.